Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

  can now rest assured that there are exactly two types of `BinaryTree`: A `Branch`, and a `Leaf`, and we can safely omit the `else` branch in the above function.

-So, sealed classes are good at making definitions of data types, with strong compiler gaurntees that say "This data type will be in exactly one of a finite number of forms".
+So, sealed classes are good at making definitions of data types, with strong compiler guarantees that say "This data type will be in exactly one of a finite number of forms".

 Beyond better communicating our intent to the compiler and later maintainers of our code-base, sealed classes are also useful for making illegal states un-representable.